-I specialize in performing complex spatial analyses, managing databases, creating aesthetic cartographic maps, and building custom workflows and web applications that empower stakeholders to make spatially-informed decisions.
-I take pride in my professional judgment by avoiding the "black box" — where solutions are buried in unnecessarily complicated models.
-I believe that while our tools are powerful, the quality of our decisions relies on clear, transparent insights.
+My Philosophy: No "Black Boxes" I take deep pride in my professional judgment by avoiding the "black box"—where solutions are buried in unnecessarily complicated models.
+I believe that while our tools (like Google Gemini and Vertex AI) are incredibly powerful, the quality of our decisions relies on transparent insights.
 As George Box famously said, "All models are wrong, but some are useful."
+My mission is to ensure every model I build is useful, reproducible, and aligned with institutional goals.

-Outside of the office, I am passionate about outdoor sports and spending time with my family.
-You can frequently find me kayaking the Gauley River in West Virginia, climbing at the Lily Boulders in Obed, or generally causing mischief in the great outdoors with my amazing partner, Jess, and our two dogs, Willow and Coconut.
+When I’m not automating data pipelines or exploring the DeFi ecosystem, I’m likely finding my own flow in the great outdoors.
+You can frequently find me kayaking the Gauley River, climbing at the Lily Boulders, or generally causing mischief in the wilderness with my partner, Jess, and our two dogs, Willow and Coconut.

 GIS manager and spatial data scientist responsible for managing statewide Division data programs and ArcGIS Online account.